pvarvia/mgpr/README.md

 ```r
 gp_pred <- predict(gp, newdatax = dtest[, 4:40], credinter = 0.95)
 ```
-Setting *covout* will output the prediction covariance matrices
+Setting *covout* will output the prediction covariance matrices:
 ```r
 gp_pred <- predict(gp, newdatax = dtest[, 4:40], covout = TRUE)
 ```
 With either *credinter* or *covout* specified, the output will be a list of data frames, with separate data frames for predictions, credible intervals, and prediction covariances.

-The package implements a simple method to bound predictions to be non-negative, which is useful when the response variables represent attributes such as volume or height, which cannot be negative.
-This is called using the option *fixneg*, e.g.
+The package implements a simple method to bound predictions to be non-negative, which is useful when the response variables represent non-negative attributes, such as volume or height.
+This is called using the option *fixneg*, for example:
 ```r
 gp_pred <- predict(gp, newdatax = dtest[, 4:40], fixneg = TRUE)
 ```